KamikaziZen/light_attention/README.md

 |  :---:  |  :---:  |  :---:  |  :---:  |
 | Vanilla gpt2  | 12119.3 | 12654.0 | 11631.8 |
 | Light gpt2  | 7799.3 | 7902.0 |  7311.8 |

+### Attributions
+Code in this repository is a modified version of gpt2 model from [huggingface transformers](https://github.com/huggingface/transformers).
+Icon is taken from [Flaticon](https://www.flaticon.com/free-icons/lightweight).